UNSPLITTING THE WORLD

 UNCIVIL WAR

 On one hand, people with a strong mercy chip can sometimes sweep truth under the carpet.
-We see this all the time: abuses of power get concealed in the name of grace; unrighteousness is tolerated and not confronted; economic systems that oppress the poor and benefit the rich are enjoyed and not addressed, conveniently received as tokens of grace by those the system privileges.
+We see this all the time: abuses of power get concealed in the name of ‘grace’; unrighteousness is tolerated and not confronted; sexual predators are protected; economic systems that oppress the poor and benefit the rich are enjoyed and not addressed, conveniently received as tokens of grace by those the system privileges.

-And then, on the other hand, those inclined towards truth and justice can easily end up being vindictive and self-righteous.
+And then, on the other hand, those inclined towards truth and justice can easily become vindictive, self-righteous prigs.
 60 seconds of social media demonstrates this point.
-They split the world starkly into victims and perpetrators (as if we were not all a bit of both), demonising others and refusing to see any good in them.
+They split the world starkly, a little too neatly, into victims and perpetrators (as if we were not all a bit of both), signalling their own moral purity by demonising others, claiming to believe in redemption and restoration but woe betide anyone who tries.

 But how is this possible?